 A walk-in tub can be a wonderful option for older adults who want a comfortable bathing experience.
 It can also bring some peace of mind for family caregivers knowing that the chances of falls and injury can be lessened.

 Every time a National Review columnist writes a self serious and condescending article, I can’t help but think of their precious lines appearing next to a walk in tub ad lol pic.twitter.com/UyRLD9kxD6— Katherine Therese (@ktherese2) February 18, 2021

 If you are considering replacing your standard bathtub with a walk-in tub in your home – read on to understand what the pros and cons of a walk-in tub are.

 Remember that there are many different models to choose from and each one will have it’s own set of pros and cons so check out our list of what to look for further down in this article.

 Here are the 8 benefits / upsides of a walk-in tub.

 1. Helps Those With Mobility Issues

-For anyone that has a mobility issue, a walk-in tub is a very easy solution to the problem.
-Whether you use a walker, a cane or a wheelchair, there are tubs that can accommodate your needs.
+For anyone that has a mobility issue, a walk-in tub is a good idea if they value taking a bath.
+Whether you use a walker, a cane or a wheelchair, there are tubs that can provide easy access.
 Like the Ella Transfer60 tub that I found on Amazon – it is built so that a wheelchair bound person can get in and out of the tub easily.

 2. Combo Units